Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Proposed Decentralized Entropic Optimal Transport

-\begin{itemize} \item \textbf{Communication Protocol.} As shown in~\eqref{eq:dual-eot}, computing the EOT distance requires us to sample agent pairs based on the storage protocol.
+As shown in~\eqref{eq:dual-eot}, computing the DEOT distance requires us to sample agent pairs based on the storage protocol.
 In practice, however, the sampling of the agent pairs is determined by the \textit{communication protocol} rather than the storage protocol of the distributed system.
-Here, we define the communication protocol as the distribution of the communicable agent pairs, denoted as $E=[e_{ij}] \in \{E\in\mathbb{R}_+^{I\times J}\, |\, {\mathbf{1}}_I^{\top}E {\mathbf{1}}_J=1\}$. \end{itemize}

-Note that, the communication protocol can be mismatched with the storage protocol.
-For example, some systems do not allow multi-step routes and/or restrict the communication between the agents to be directed, which may cause $E\neq p\otimes q$.
+Here, we define the communication protocol as the distribution of the communicable agent pairs, denoted as $\bm{E}=[e_{ij}] \in \{\bm{E}\in\mathbb{R}_+^{I\times J}\, |\, {\bm{1}}_I^{\top}\bm{E} {\bm{1}}_J=1\}$.
+Generally, the communication protocol can be mismatched with the storage protocol.
+For example, some systems do not allow multi-step routes and/or restrict the communication between the agents to be directed, which may cause $\bm{E}\neq \bm{pq}^{\top}$.
 As a result, we actually approximate $W_{\varepsilon}(\mu, \gamma)$ by the following surrogate: